rahul3v/GitHub-Actions/README.md

 jobs:
   example-job:                      # Job tag-name
-  runs-on: ubuntu-latest            # platform to run on
+  runs-on: ubuntu-latest            # platform to run on, options available [ubuntu-latest|windows-latest|macos-latest]
   steps:                            # Steps to follow
+  - name: Checkout                  # Job Steps-name
-  - uses: actions/checkout@v2       # ACTION to use, defaults can be used from github's 'actions/*' repository as per need
+    uses: actions/checkout@v2       # ACTION to use, defaults can be used from github's 'actions/*' repository as per need

   - name: Connect to PostgreSQL     # Job Steps-name
     run: node client.js             # SCRIPT to run, direct or via bash scripts